SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 It will appear on our website soon.
 ```

-Now change the redirect option in `_includes/comment-form.html` to `<input name="options[redirect]" type="hidden" value="{{ page.url | absolute_url }}">`.
+Now change the redirect option in `_includes/comment-form.html` to `<input name="options[redirect]" type="hidden" value="{{ 'comment-success' | absolute_url }}">`.

 And that's it!

-Of course there is a lot that could still be done to improve our comment system, but that's already quite a start.
-And we fully build it ourselves!
+Of course, there is a lot that could still be done to improve our comment system.
+But that's already a good start, and we fully build it ourselves!